wildfire updates & resources

 In the decades since Oregon's founding, countless women have broken through barriers and risen to incredible heights all over the state-including the Willamette Valley.
 Those achievements have been recognized in mobile apps, museum exhibits, and more.
 So, in recognition of Women's History Month, here are a few great ways to learn more about some of the impactful women who've been pioneers and change-makers in the Willamette Valley.

-A group of eight singer-songwriters, backed by a live band, will take the stage in 2023 as part of the She's Speaking LIVE series; that statewide tour will come to the Loucks Auditorium at Salem Public Library at 2 p.m.
-March 19, 2023.
+A group of eight singer-songwriters, backed by a live band, will take the stage in 2024 as part of the She's Speaking LIVE series; that statewide tour will come to Unity of the Valley in Eugene (March 1), the Whiteside Theatre in Corvallis (March 9), The Grand Theatre in Salem (March 15), and other venues across the state.

 The tour celebrates women's voices and stories through a variety of genres, including jazz, R&B, folk, blues, gospel, and more.